 - Add the lemon juice and vanilla extract.
 Remove from the heat.
 Tada!
 Simple syrup!

-- As you dissolve the sugar, you will need to sterilize your jars, lids and rings in which you want the cherries to go.
-This recipe makes 4 X 250ml jars.
-You can do this in a water bath canner if you have one or if you don't just use a very deep wide stock pot with one of those old fashioned metal steamers laid out in the bottom.
+- As you dissolve the sugar, you can bring a water bath canner full of water to the boil.
+If you have don't have one, just use a very deep wide stock pot with one of those old fashioned metal steamers laid out in the bottom.
 This will keep the jars off the bottom of the pot so they don't break.
 Fill the pot with water and bring to a rolling boil.
-Using a pair of tongs with rubber bands wrapped around the ends to prevent slippage, carefully place the jars, lids and rings in the water in batches so they fit comfortably with 1 to 2" of water above the jars and boil/sterilize for about 15 minutes.
-Carefully lift jars, lids and rings out of the water and set aside on a clean, dry surface.
-Sterilized!

 - Now using very clean hands, place the cherries in the jars with 3/4 inch of head space left over.
 Pour the simple syrup over the cherries (still leaving that 3/4 inch of space at the top and spoon 1 to 2 Oz of bourbon over the entire mixture.
 This should leave you with 1/2" of head space.

-- Secure rims and lids on the jars and place back in the boiling water to ensure seal for 15 minutes.
-Carefully remove from the water and allow to set.
+- Secure rims and lids on the jars and place in the boiling water to ensure seal and sanitization for 15 minutes.
+Carefully remove from the water with a pair of tongs with rubber bands wrapped around the ends to prevent slippage, and allow to set.
 You may hear a "ping" noise coming from the jars - this is an excellent sign.
 Once cool, check to make sure the rings have in fact sealed and refrigerate any that don't.
 While you should use unsealed cherries within a couple weeks, the sealed ones will last you a very long time.

 - Spoon over ice cream, stuff in between cake layers, or even better: Take three and dunk 'em in more bourbon.